Niantic, Inc.: Ingress

 In November 2018, Niantic released a revamped version of the game branded as Ingress Prime.
-Prime is completely rewritten within Unity and the company used critical learnings gained from Pokémon Go and Ingress for its development.
+The game is completely rewritten within Unity.
 Niantic also retained the older Ingress game as a separate download named Scanner [REDACTED].
 The intention of the older Ingress game was to help aid players with the transition to Prime as feature parity was reached between both games in 2019.

-In collaboration with Craftar Studio, Ingress: The Animation, a television series based on the popular augmented reality game was produced.
+In collaboration with Craftar Studio, Ingress: The Animation, a television series based on the game, was produced.
 It began airing in Japan on Fuji TV's +Ultra programming block in October 2018.
 On April 30, 2019, the series premiered globally on Netflix.

-Endgame: Proving Ground

-Niantic's second announced mobile game, Endgame: Proving Ground, was a part of the transmedia storytelling project that also included an alternate reality game, Endgame: Ancient Truth and novels by James Frey starting with Endgame: The Calling.
-Nothing has been heard of it since, making the game vaporware.